Skip to main content

 Understand the LED status indicators on Verkada cameras

 Verkada cameras are equipped with an outside LED light status, which lets you know what’s happening at a glance.
-This article explains the different LED characteristics to help you understand what they mean.
+Newer models also have an interior LED that can help identify errors on the LAN or WAN.

 On most Verkada cameras, you’ll find a white ring-shaped LED that illuminates the status of the camera.
 Depending on the camera model, this LED may dip to or flash different colors, which can indicate an event or the camera’s current status.

-During regular operation, the camera uses only 1 color to communicate its status:
+During regular operation, the camera uses only one color to communicate its status:

 • Solid orange: Camera is on and booting up